Living Complexity

 About the Book

 This book describes 15 practical applications of Human Complexity in the context of software and digital products development.
-It also suggests a new strategy for introducing Complexity to teams and organisations, based on the principle of acting your way into the new Complexity thinking.
+And it also suggests a new strategy for introducing teams and organisations to Human Complexity, based on the principle of acting your way into the new Complexity thinking.

-The 15 practices help you skip over the most common misunderstandings on Complexity that are still widespread nowadays.
-The strategy for introducing Complexity comes from the author's personal experience trying with several managers, teammates, teams, and organisations, and it is based on the lessons learned the hard way from failures and from what, in the end, worked well.
+The 15 practices help to skip over the most common misunderstandings on Complexity that are still widespread nowadays.
+The strategy for introducing Complexity comes from the author's experience working with various senior leaders, managers, teams, and organisations.
+And it builds on the lessons learned the hard way from failures and from what ultimately proved to work well.

-This book also connects the dots between all the practices presented to give a glimpse of the modern organisations able to cope with and exploit Complexity, their traits and characteristics.
+Finally, the book connects the dots among all the practices presented and offers a glimpse into the modern organisations able to cope with and exploit Complexity, their traits and characteristics.

-The book is for leaders, managers, facilitators, change agents (Scrum Masters, Agile Coaches), and team members.
+The book is for modern leaders, managers, facilitators, change agents (Scrum Masters, Agile Coaches), and team members.

 The practices in this book are inspired by the work of Joseph Pelrine, David S. Alberts, Ralph Stacey, and Dave Snowden.
-This book also contains original contributions from Dean Latchana, Liz Keogh, and the author himself, Luca Minudel.
-This book also aspires to be an example that inspires other Complexity practitioners to share other practices that could potentially be added to this book.
+This book also includes original contributions from Dean Latchana and Liz Keogh.

 This book has been improved thanks to the precious feedback from Joseph Pelrine, Sunil Mundra, Dave Snowden, Brett Ansley, Ilias Bartolini, Carlo Beschi, Maurizio Pedriale, Peter Fessel, Bülent Duagi, Tom Northwood, Antonia Greensides, David Legge, Katya Kolmogorova, Greg Franklin, Corrado De Sanctis, Michael Park, Vicenç García Altés, Simon Reindl, Carlo Volpi.